cis3296s23/project-05-openchat/README.md

 Follow this project board to know the latest status of the project: [http://...]([http://...])

 ### How to build
-- Use this github repository: ...
+- Clone this github repository: ...
 - Specify what branch to use for a more stable release or for cutting edge development.
 - Use InteliJ 11
 - Specify additional library to download if needed
-- What file and target to compile and run.
+- Set your JDK to run on ChatController as this is the main function
-- What is expected to happen when the app start.
+- When running the default is set to 3 chat windows, you can change this within ChatController, Simply move the windows to see all of them

 # UML Diagram